Eschatologue/CM_wiki/docs/character-creation/multiclassing.md

 Special rules apply to Extra Attack, Spellcasting, and features (such as Unarmoured Defense) that give you alternative ways to calculate your Armour Class.

-**Armour Class**  If you have multiple ways to calculate your Armour Class, you can benefit from only one at a time.
+**Armour Class**{ .inl } If you have multiple ways to calculate your Armour Class, you can benefit from only one at a time.
 For example, a Monk/Sorcerer with a Monk's Unarmoured Defense feature and a Sorcerer's Draconic Resilience feature must choose only one of those features as a way to calculate Armour Class.

-**Extra Attack**  If you gain the Extra Attack feature from more than one class, the features don't stack.
+**Extra Attack**{ .inl } If you gain the Extra Attack feature from more than one class, the features don't stack.
 You can't make more than two attacks with this feature unless you have a feature that says you can (such as the Fighter's Two Extra Attacks feature).

 Similarly, the Warlock's Thirsting Blade invocation, which grants you the Extra Attack feature with your pact weapon, doesn't give you additional attacks if you also have Extra Attack.

-**Spellcasting**  Your capacity for spellcasting depends partly on your combined levels in all your spellcasting classes and partly on your individual levels in those classes.
+**Spellcasting**{ .inl } Your capacity for spellcasting depends partly on your combined levels in all your spellcasting classes and partly on your individual levels in those classes.
 Once you have the Spellcasting feature from more than one class, use the rules below.
 If you multiclass but have the Spellcasting feature from only one class, follow the rules for that class.

 ##### Multiclass Spellcaster: Spell Slots per Spell Level